MbinOrg/mbin/docs/04-contributing/README.md

 ## Reporting Security Vulnerability

 Contact Melroy (`@melroy:melroy.org`) or any other community member you trust via Matrix chat, using an encrypted room.

-## I Have a Question

-If you still feel the need for asking a question, we recommend [joining our community on Matrix](https://matrix.to/#/#mbin:melroy.org) where you can ask your questions to our community members.